phlppnhllngr/phlppnhllngr.github.io/content/security/Auth.md

 ## Tools
 - **Keycloak**
+  - *The Keycloak Server is effectively a large JAX-RS web application deployed in an application server platform that is either Wildfly (Keycloak Community) or JBoss EAP (Red Hat SSO).
+The web application is served via the embedded Undertow HTTP server.*
   - <https://www.keycloak.org>
   - <https://github.com/thomasdarimont/awesome-keycloak>
   - <https://github.com/keycloak/keycloak-quickstarts>
   - Deployment
     - *Keycloak is a standalone server based in Wildfly.
 It is not possible to deploy it in other application servers.*
     - es ist/war wohl doch möglich, Keycloak auch auf anderen Servern zu installieren, allerdings schwierig und nicht offiziell dokumentiert: <https://reachmnadeem.wordpress.com/2015/01/14/deploying-keycloak-in-tomcat>
+  - <u>Keycloak.X</u>
+    - *As part of the Keycloak.X efforts, the underlying platform is to be changed from Wildfly/Undertow to Quarkus/Vertx.* (12/2021))
 - **OAuth(2)**
 - **AWS Cognito**
   - <https://aws.amazon.com/de/cognito/>